 When I finally had my 40 pieces, I was actually quite surprised by what I was left with.
 It really spoke to the “boxes” we put ourselves in.
 People openly comment that I am extremely girly and feminine, but the clothes that I chose to keep, that I felt the most confident in, were basics like flattering tees, sweaters, muted colors and button downs.
 There were very few patterns or overtly feminine pieces, which surprised me, indeed.

 The key word here is confident.
 I didn’t just choose the clothes I had the most attachment to.
-I chose the ones that, when I put them on, made me feel authentic, smart, delighted and bold — the three words that I want my style to evoke.
+I chose the ones that, when I put them on, made me feel authentic, smart, delighted and bold — the four words that I want my style to evoke.

 It made me think about my clothes differently